theobald-software/theobald-software.github.io/content/_en/xtract-is/introduction/update.md

 {% include _content/en/requirements/update.md %}

 ### How to create a backup?
-Create a copy of all SSIS packages that use Xtract IS.
+Copy all SSIS packages that use Xtract IS.
 Theobald Software recommends to create backups at regular intervals to easily switch back to the previous version, if necessary.

-Make sure to note the product version you are currently using to switch back to the same version in case of an error.
+Note the product version you are currently using to switch back to the same version in case of an error.